 A Wake Up Call

-“The man walking in front of us,” my cousin whispered, “was held at this camp.”
+“The man walking in front of us was held at this camp,” my cousin whispered.

 It was the summer before my senior year in college and my parents and I were visiting my family in Germany.

 I had read the book, The Hiding Place, years earlier, and was deeply fascinated by the Holocaust.
-It struck my young, empathic heart in a way I didn’t yet understand.
+It struck my young heart in a way I didn’t fully understand.

-It was my first time in Berlin and I insisted on seeing a concentration camp, while on our trip, and my cousin was willing to take me.
+It was my first time in Berlin and I insisted on seeing a concentration camp and my cousin was willing to take me.

 Before we set out for the day, she called the operator to ask where the nearest concentration camp was located.
 The operator sternly replied in German, “We don’t have concentration camps in Germany.
 They are called memorials.”
-I remember how much that comment hit me, even then.
+I remember how much that comment hit me.
 I understood, of course, why she responded in that manner—grateful, and a tad defensive, to label it as past tense.

 We set out to Sachsenhausen.